hyperhq/docs.hypercontainer.io/release_notes/v0.8.md

 # Version 0.8 (2017-03-20)

-In version 0.8, Hyperd and RunV was refactored, and introduced several significant updates, such as support the Kubernetes Container Runtime Interface (CRI) semantics, and support OCI images spec.
-Here are some highlight features of the release.
+In this release, several significant updates are introduced, such as **Kubernetes Container Runtime Interface (CRI)** support, **OCI images spec** support:

+- Feature: Kubernetes CRI support.
+- Feature: OCI Image Spec support .
+- Interfaces: better GRPC API support.
+- Arch: support ARM64 CPUs with GIC version3, e.g. Cavium ThunderX 64-core CPU.
-- Refactor: Move all the Pod level logic to hyperd, and runV only maintains the sandbox and containers.
+- Enhancement: move all the Pod level logic to hyperd, and runV only maintains the sandbox and containers.
-- Refactor: Simplified the model and state machine -- one Pod is one VM.
+- Enhancement: simplify the model and state machine -- one Pod is one VM.
-- Refactor: Allow add/remove containers to/from a Pod/sandbox.
+- Enhancement: allow add/remove containers to/from a Pod/sandbox.
-- Refactor: Don't stop Sandbox without an explicit stop command even if the last container is stopped.
-This is compatible to the k8s CRI semantics.
+- Enhancement: do not stop sandbox without an explicit stop command even if the last container is stopped (To be compatible to Kubernetes CRI).
-- Feature: Support OCI Image Spec.
-- Interfaces: Support GRPC API interface better.
-- Arch: support ARM64 CPUs with GIC version3, such as the Cavium ThunderX 64-core CPU.

 And many other improvements and updates.